Owlin 5e Race – Be Ready The Race Begins

 Defining Race

 In a nutshell, owlins are owl-people with arms, legs, and wings that sprout from their feathery bodies’ backs and shoulders.
-Even though owls are nocturnal animals, owlin artwork from Magic: The Gathering and Dungeons & Dragons depicts them as active during the day as they are at night, enabling the player to decide whether a particular owlfolk character is nocturnal or diurnal.
+Even though owls are nocturnal animals, owlin artwork from Magic: The Gathering and Dungeons & Dragons depict them as active during the day as they are at night, enabling the player to decide whether a particular owlfolk character is nocturnal or diurnal.

 There are two divisions in the lore surrounding this race.